anduc146khmt/SE_Assignment_BitByBit/README.md

 # Software Engineering Project - HK221

-A UWC 2.0 used to provide solution to Urban Waste Collection Problems.
+A UWC 2.0 System used to provide an effective solution to Urban Waste Collection Problems.

 More description will be found in our report.

 # Contributor
 We are students studying Computer Science come from group **BIT BY BIT** at Bach Khoa University (HCMUT)